NREL/hercules/README.md

 # TODO
 1. include dash license and copyright
 2.  make connection objects more robust
-3.  install SEAS as part of emu_python install
+3.  install SEAS as part of hercules install

 # Questions